Falls Prevention Awareness Week in North Carolina runs September 21 through 26

 The BEAUTY is a Balancing Act research team will host a kickoff celebration with participating salon owners and stylists on Monday, September 21, 2015, at the UNC Friday Center from 4:00 – 6:30 p.m.
 The meeting will include a lite dinner and an up-close demonstration of the health and balance screenings that will be offered to customers who join the study through the participating salons.

 The timing of the event is perfect: North Carolina Governor Pat McCrory has declared the first week of fall, September 21-26, Falls Prevention Awareness Week.

-For additional details and to learn more about the study, visit the BEAUTY is a Balancing Act project at http://beautybalanceproject.com/
+For additional details and to learn more about the study, visit https://sph.unc.edu/sph-news/beauty-is-a-balancing-act-new-study-brings-falls-prevention-education-to-nc-hair-salons/

 Project manager contact: Carrissa Dixon, (919) 966-6887, email@example.com

 Communications and Public Affairs contact: Michael John, (919) 445-8555, firstname.lastname@example.org